richardlin047/modin-spreadsheet/README.rst

           A brief demo showing modin-spreadsheet hooked up to a matplotlib plot

-The second gif shows how you can move modin-spreadsheet to a separate view in JupyterLab, which makes it more convenient to use in conjunction with other visualizations (in this case, a couple of ``Output`` widgets):
+The second gif shows how events are recorded.
+The layout is specific to JupyterLab, which is not yet supported, but the Events API is the same on Jupyter notebook.

         .. figure:: docs/images/events_api.gif
          :align: left